 Problems with leaving property outright to children

-In the event that you have a spouse who is seeking revenge
+If you have a spouse who is seeking revenge

 A family law attorney can advise you on all of these issues that we've discussed today.
 The benefit of having an attorney on your side is that we have seen how these issues affect a wide array of people, making us well equipped to provide you with a window into the possible outcomes that could occur in your life.

-Questions about real property, premarital agreements and postmarital agreements?
-Contact the Law Office of Bryan Fagan, PLLC today
+Questions about real property, premarital agreements, and postmarital agreements?
+Contact the Law Office of Bryan Fagan, PLLC, today.

-Thank you for your time and interest in reading this blog post and please stay tuned tomorrow for more on family law in Texas.
+Thank you for your time and interest in reading this blog post, and please stay tuned tomorrow for more on family law in Texas.